Call For A Free Initial Consultation (703) 273-4100

 Failure to Maintain Control in Fairfax County

-There are two types of charges known as Failure to Maintain Control you can be charged with in Fairfax County: The Virginia Reckless Driving Statute and the Fairfax County Code.
-It is important to know the differences between the two types.
-If you are unsure which you are charged with then contacting a lawyer would be a good idea so there are no mistakes in your case.
-Many Fairfax County officers and Troopers will simply write "failure to maintain control" or "improper brakes" on the summons.
-Be sure to find out with it is charged as reckless driving.
+There are two types of charges called Failure to Maintain Control you can be charged with in Fairfax County: The Virginia Reckless Driving Statute and the Fairfax County Code.
+It is important to know the differences between the two types of charges.
+If you are unsure which you are charged with then contacting a lawyer would be a good idea so you don't appear in court unknowingly facing a misdemeanor charge without representation.

-Failure to Maintain Control as a Misdemeanor or Infraction
+Failure to Maintain Control as Reckless Driving in Fairfax County

-Failure to Maintain Control under 82-4-25 is a Fairfax County Ordinance.
-It is a no-point non-moving violation in Virginia.
-This code section is used in a lot of cases where there was an accident .
-It is a prepayable offense which can be appropriate sometimes.
-However, if responsibility is disputed, then it should be tried before a Judge and not prepaid.
+Failure to Maintain Proper Control under 82-4-25 is a Fairfax County Ordinance.
+If you receive this ticket it is a no-point non-moving violation in Virginia.
+It is considered a non-reportable offense which means the charge itself doesn't go on the DMV driving record.
+This code section is used in a lot of cases where there was a minor accident.
+It is a prepayable offense and prepayment can be appropriate in many cases.
+However, if responsibility is disputed and insurance is involved, then it should be tried before a Judge and not prepaid.
+This is because insurance companies can use prepayment or a guilty plea as a factor in determining fault.
+But if a person enters a not guilty plea, even if the Judge finds them guilty, the insurance companies have to use an independent basis for determining fault.

-Hire a Lawyer for your Failure to Maintain Control Charge
+Hire a Lawyer for your Failure to Maintain Control Reckless Driving Charge

-Remember, reckless driving charges are not simple traffic infractions.
-They are misdemeanors a will be a misdemeanor conviction on your record if convicted.
+If you are facing a reckless driving charge for failure to maintain control or faulty or improper brakes it is strongly recommended you hire a traffic lawyer.
+This is a misdemeanor charge and it will be a misdemeanor conviction on your record if convicted.
 A lawyer can help you negotiate a lesser offense that is not a misdemeanor or contest the charge and have a trial.
-In either event, we do these cases all the time and will take the position that you are not guilty of the charge.
+In either event, we have handled hundreds of reckless driving charges and would be happy to help you.

 The truth about your case